Comparing Prepaid Card Offers

 Here are the 4 main kinds of cards you think of when you think about financial cards:

 - Prepaid card.
 A prepaid card is a product that you put cash on, then spend until you are at $0.
 That means you are spending your own money rather than borrowing.
+One of the conveniences of prepaid cards is that they are available almost anywhere, from grocery stores to gas stations.
 Here are among some of the most common types prepaid cards:

 - General-purpose reloadable card